 Connecticut’s eligibility requirements for sports betting are straightforward, but beyond the legal gambling age, many people aren’t aware of many of the restrictions.

-To bet on sports in Connecticut, you need to be 21 years old and be in the state when wagering; you do not need to be a resident of the state.
+To bet on sports in Connecticut, you need to be at least 21 years old and be in the state when wagering; you do not need to be a resident of the state.
 Also, you’re not permitted to place a bet for any other person, nor may a person wager if they are a participant in the state’s self-exclusion program.

 Other parts of Connecticut law specify situations where persons are limited or prohibited in placing sports wagers: